Davis Mountain Resort hostage crisis: Resolution

 The standoff concluded on May 4, 1997, when the remaining members of the McLaren Faction, facing overwhelming force and dwindling supplies, agreed to surrender.
 The hostages, Joe and Margaret Ann Rowe, were released unharmed.
 Richard McLaren and other faction members were taken into custody and subsequently faced numerous charges, including kidnapping and aggravated assault.

+Aftermath

+The crisis effectively destroyed the McLaren faction of the Republic of Texas and the Johnson-Enloe faction was discredited after two of its members, Jack Abbot Grebe Jr. and Johnnie Wise, were convicted in 1998 of threatening to assassinate several government officials, including President Bill Clinton.
+The two men were each sentenced to 24 years in prison.
+The faction led by Archie Lowe and Daniel Miller would later become the Texas Nationalist Movement.